KatyWittwer/liftoff-assignments/project_01/README.md

 # Capstone Project Plan

 ## Overview
-My project will be a website/forum that will allow users to create a profile; edit and display their lego collections; create, edit, and display their unique Lego creations(MOCs); and view the collections and MOCs of other users.
+My project will be a website that will allow track board meeting attendance; allow users to create an individual login; view the user who entered the meeting records; run a variety of reports on attendance rates; view year-to-date board attendance percentages displayed at the top of the page.
+This idea came from a non-profit board retreat during which it was determined that attendance needed to be tracked in a more efficient and transparent manner.
+Currently it’s tracked only on paper and manually calculated throughout the year so this application will reduce increase efficiency.
+The organization’s goal is to achieve 75% or higher and currently board officers do not have ongoing access to real-time performance information.
+Having the information on hand will allow for heightened visibility when attendance falls below 75%, with the intention of improving attendance levels.

 ## Features
 1. User signup/login
-1. Recent MOCs - main page of site will display MOCs posted recently, accompanied by the username that posted it, the theme of the MOC, and the time/date of posting
+1. Create meeting - Main page will have an HTML form to create meeting and enter meeting attendance information
+1. Add/edit - Users will be able to add/edit meeting attendance details when logged in
-1. Search - users will be able to search within their collection as well as search the MOCs by theme
+1. Search - User will be able to search past board meeting attendance records
-1. Create MOC - Users will be able to add/edit a MOC when logged in
+1. View - Users will be able to view historical meeting records
-1. Add to Collection - Users will be able to add/edit collection items when logged in
+1. Reporting - Users will be able to run attendance reports

 ## Technologies
 * Java
 * MAMP
 * MySQL
-* Rebrickable API
 * JavaScript
 * HTML/CSS/Bootstrap
+* Hibernate
 * Spring
 * Thymeleaf

 ## What I'll Have to Learn
-I will have to improve on my knowledge of utilizing the Rebrickable API, as well as getting a better grasp on bootstrap and continuing my JavaScript education
+I will have to improve on my knowledge of utilizing user logins, mapping data using Hibernate, as well as continuing my JavaScript and SQL education.